 Even as multinational firms work to comply with GDPR as it relates to commerce and marketing, HR has a responsibility to help the organization understand its effects on internal employee processes.
 One area of compliance that can easily slip under the radar is the employee survey.

 A carefully designed and well-implemented employee survey program is a proven way to help your organization grow and improve through your most important asset: your people.
-The last thing you want is for your upward momentum to falter on an expensive glitch in GDPR compliance.
+GDPR violations can result in fines up to €20 million or 4% of annual global turnover, whichever is higher.

 As such, HR practitioners surveying employees within the EU should consider these three things at a minimum: Demographics, Consent, and Processors.